carolinau/cu-theme/README.md

 # Carolina University Drupal 9 Custom Upstream

-Welcome to the Carolina University Drupal 9 Custom Upstream repository.
-This repository serves as a custom upstream project for the following Carolina University websites built on Drupal 9:
+The cu-theme repository serves as a custom upstream project for the following Carolina University websites built on Drupal 9:

 1. e4
 1. John Wesley School of Leadership